 Exports made an increasingly important contribution to the company’s success, and strong markets were established in Europe, the Middle East, North America and as far afield as Australia and New Zealand.
 By 2005 Simba was a major force in the tillage equipment market, both nationally and internationally.

-A commitment to meeting the changing needs of arable farmers throughout the UK and Europe has driven the ongoing development of new products such as the Simba SL, SLD, DTX and, most recently, the CDA cultivator drill that are synonymous with superb build-quality and innovative design.
+A commitment to meeting the changing needs of arable farmers throughout the UK and Europe has driven the ongoing development of products that are synonymous with superb build-quality and innovative design.